 Wedding portraits not only bear witness to nuptials, but also contain clues to when the event occurred, where the ceremony was performed and who took part in the wedding.
 The photo’s format (daguerreotype, tintype, black-and-white paper print or color print) and the clothing portrayed can help you determine a wedding date.
 For help dating wedding dresses, consult Wedded Perfection: Two Centuries of Wedding Gowns by Cynthia Amnéus (D. Giles Ltd.).
 Keep in mind, though, that a bride might be wearing her mother’s or grandmother’s gown.

 Also look for an imprint displaying the photographer’s name and town, then use city directories to determine when the photographer was in business.
-You can learn more about analyzing photos on my Photo Detective blog.

 Tip: Be prepared for inconsistencies in the organization of marriage records.
 Some local and state marriage records are indexed just by the groom’s name; in other instances, you’ll find cross-indexes by both bride’s and groom’s names.